footprintanalytics/footprint-batch-downlad-docs/README.md

     download(chain, table, f'block_date={date}')

 if __name__ == '__main__':
     download_daily_patch_data('sui', 'sui_token_transactions', '2024-01-01')
 ```

-#### Partial OverWrite By Latest Full Daily Data
+#### Partial Overwrite By Latest Daily Full Data

 The tables involved as follows:
 - `sui_nft_transactions`
 - `sui_nft_transfers`

-Take the table **`sui_nft_transactions`** as an example, this type of table has a situation where adding a new FT leads to an increase in data, and if you use an override partitioning method like bronze table, it may involve a lot of partitioning updates, which is extremely costly to update.
+Take the table **`sui_nft_transactions`** as an example, this type of table has a situation where adding a new NFT leads to an increase in data, and if you use an override partitioning method like bronze table, it may involve a lot of partitioning updates, which is extremely costly to update.

 We will generate new folder named `latest` that stored the latest data of original data and patch data, but only from the past 7 days at most.
 If there are other serious issues over the past 7 days, we will manually upload the data.
 You can use `download_daily_latest_full_data` method to get the data, directly overwrite it.